About Western Cape Provincial Treasury

 In 2008, the Western Cape Provincial Treasury government launched a bursary programme to help their youth continue higher education.
 The bursary programme is committed to providing opportunities for the Western Cape’s young individuals as well as address skills shortages in Economics, Accounting, Finance and Auditing.

 It aims to cultivate a pool of talent from which the department can employ and develop skills in disadvantaged communities.
-The bursary programme gives emphasis on building economic empowerment capacity and enables members of disadvantaged communities to compete in the labour market.
+The bursary programme emphasizes building economic empowerment capacity and enables members of disadvantaged communities to compete in the labor market.

-Bursaries are awarded to qualified Grade 12 learners as well as undergraduate and postgraduate students who wish to pursue careers in Economics, Accounting, Finance and Auditing.
+Bursaries are awarded to Grade 12 learners and qualified undergraduate and postgraduate students who wish to pursue careers in:

 Bursaries will be granted to successful applicants for full-time study towards accredited courses at accredited universities in the aforementioned study fields for a period not less than one (1) year.
 Bursary holders will then be required to sign and accept contractual agreements with the Provincial Treasury.